suggap

 Plot

 Tito (Lon Chaney), a traveling circus clown, finds an abandoned child.
 He adopts her and raises her as his daughter, naming her Simonetta after his brother Simon (Bernard Siegel).
-One day the now-teenaged Simonetta (Loretta Young) encounters Count Luigi Ravelli (Nils Asther), a wealthy man who falls madly in love with her, but upon seeing that he already has a girlfriend, she rejects him.
-She returns home to the circus and Tito suddenly realizes she is no longer a child.
-Tito further realizes he has sexual feelings for Simonetta, but also knows his feelings are improper because he raised her as his daughter.
+One day the now-teenaged Simonetta (Loretta Young) encounters Count Luigi Ravelli (Nils Asther), a wealthy man who falls madly in love with her.
+However, Simonetta rejects him when she discovers he has a girlfriend.
+She returns to the circus and Tito suddenly realizes she is no longer a child.
+Tito further realizes he is attracted to Simonetta, but knows his feelings are improper because he raised her as his daughter.